| Seventh

 in this valley...

-DESTRUCTION OF STOCK BY WOLVES
+DESTRUCTION OF STOCK BY WOLVESCATTLE

 The stock killed by wolves is mainly cattle.
 Calves and yearlings